raspberrypilearning/make-crumble-robot-head/en/step_9.md

 --- task ---

 Adjust the `delay`{:class="crumblevariables"} variable to control the speed.
-See what difference itmakeswhen you increase or decrease the value.
+See what difference it makes when you increase or decrease the value.

 You could try randomising the `delay`{:class="crumblevariables"} variable to get a random opening and closing speed.